gantoreno/gfiles/README.md

 ![./.github/screenshot.png](./.github/screenshot.png)

+> [!NOTE]
+>
-**NOTE:** This is a macOS-based setup in terms of paths & package managers, keep this in mind before trying to directly clone & setup all my configurations.
+> This is a macOS-based setup in terms of paths & package managers, keep this in mind before trying to directly clone & setup all my configurations.

 ## Tools